jrdegreeff/health-portrait/README.md

 **Returns**

 - A success message
-- A object with the edited medical contact
+- An object with the edited medical contact

 **Throws**